 How old must I be to apply for a mortgage?

 You must be at least 18 years old.

 How do I apply for a mortgage?

-Each of our 12 branches have qualified Mortgage Advisors who will be able to guide you through the application process.
+Each of our branches has qualified Mortgage Advisors who will be able to guide you through the application process.
 To speak to one of them, visit our Contact us page where you can find telephone numbers and locations for all of our branches.

 How long does it take from mortgage application until completion?